-- 2.2.2 International students must attend our virtual orientation session 2 weeks prior to leaving for Canada.
-During the orientation session, you will be briefed the school's academic requirements and policies; the appropriate infection prevention and control protocols; health and safety guidelines; how to prepare yourself before leaving your country, necessary health checks and test for Covid-19, the necessities you are allowed to bring to Canada, details of transportation to and from the testing site and so on.
-You may ask questions during the session and/or email us for any questions that may concern you. - 2.2.3 Before leaving your country, all international students MUST finalize their arrival arrangements, airport pickup, accommodations, accommodation for the mandatory School's arranged 3-day quarantine period, Medical Insurance, Medical care provider, quarantine plan and other arrival arrangements with Protégé's Registrar office.
+- 2.2.3 Before leaving your country, all International students MUST finalize their arrival arrangements, airport pickup, accommodations, accommodation for the mandatory 14-day quarantine period, Medical Insurance, Medical care provider, quarantine plan and other arrival arrangements with Protégé's Registrar office.
 A detail of the arrival arrangements, quarantine plan and the School contact information will be emailed to you no later than 2 weeks prior to your arrival. - 2.2.4 All travellers entering Canada, including international students, must wear a non-medical mask or face covering during the entire travel time.
 Please prepare appropriate sufficient personal protective equipment (PPE) for your travel and for the arrival. - 2.2.5 Any international students with COVID-19 symptoms will not be allowed to board their flight to Canada.
 If symptoms occur upon arrival, a health assessment will be performed by a Public Health of Canada (PHAC) Officer and the international student may not be allowed to enter Canada, or if necessary, the international student may be transported to a hospital for a medical examination.
 Among other requirements to be granted entry to Canada, an international student will be required to demonstrate to a Border Services Officer, or PHAC Officer, that they have a suitable plan for quarantine in place (please present the arrival arrangements and quarantine plan Protégé's Registrar office provided); otherwise, the international students may be refused entry. - 2.2.6 All International students enter in Canada MUST quarantine (if asymptomatic) or isolate (if symptomatic) for 14 days upon arrival in Canada, in accordance with the requirements set out in the Emergency Order Minimizing the Risk of Exposure to COVID-19 in Canada Order (Mandatory Isolation).

-2.2.7 Any international student who is found to be in violation of the mandatory 3-day quarantine period may be penalized under Canadian law.
+2.2.7 Any international student who is found to be in violation of the mandatory 14-day quarantine period may be penalized under Canadian law.

-2.2.8 Upon arrival, international students must be having a plan with School in place to support their initial 3-day mandatory quarantine or isolation period in Canada in advance of your first day of the program.
+- 2.2.8 Upon arrival, international students must be able to demonstrate that they have a plan in place to support their initial 14-day mandatory quarantine or isolation period in Canada in advance of your first day of the program. - 2.2.9 All international students are asked to locate the school's airport pickup personnel immediately after custom clearance; MUST use the pre-arranged airport pickup transportation directly to the assigned quarantine accommodation that you will be living for 14 days mandatory quarantine period.
+The school will arrange for your food and/or meals, medications, personal hygiene items, and locating a doctor for your medical services if required during this 14-day quarantine period.

-- 2.2.9 All international students are asked to locate the school's airport pickup personnel immediately after custom clearance; MUST use the pre-arranged airport pickup transportation directly to the assigned quarantine accommodation that you will be living for 14 days mandatory quarantine period.
-The school will arrange for your food and/or meals, medications, personal hygiene items, and locating a doctor for your medical services if required during this 3-day quarantine period. - 2.2.10 The School contact information during the quarantine period for any of your concerns: Tina Wang, Angela Bennett and/or Cheng Tan at Tel: 416-754-9866 during weekend day office hours from 9:00am to 6:00pm and Tel: 647-835-6002 during weekend and after office hours. - 2.2.11 During the mandatory 3-day quarantine period, you [and your family member(s)] will undergo COVID-19 test within 4-5 days of arrival.
-You [and your family member(s)] MUST remain conducting self-assess and monitor your conditions on daily basis even your test result is negative. - To get tested, find an assessment centre in Toronto. https://www.toronto.ca/home/covid-19/covid-19-what-you-should-do/covid-19-havesymptoms-or-been-exposed/covid-19-assessment-centres/ - Results can take up to four days. - You may contact Toronto Public Health at 416-338-7600. - Individuals without a health card must follow up with the assessment centre or testing physician directly for lab results. - 2.2.12 After the 3-day mandatory quarantine period, the international students must work with the school to monitor their ongoing health and safety of students.
+- 2.2.10 The School contact information during the quarantine period for any of your concerns: Tina Wang, Angela Bennett and/or Cheng Tan at Tel: 416-754-9866 during weekend day office hours from 9:00am to 6:00pm and Tel: 647-835-6002 during weekend and after office hours. - 2.2.11 During the mandatory 14-day quarantine period, you [and your family member(s)] will undergo COVID-19 test within 4-5 days of arrival.
+You [and your family member(s)] MUST remain conducting self-assess and monitor your conditions on daily basis even your test result is negative. - 2.2.12 After the 14-day mandatory quarantine period, the international students must work with the school to monitor their ongoing health and safety of students.
 The school will arrange outreaches to international students to ensure you are familiar with Canadian public health expectations and practices, as well as protocols for infection prevention or control and management in the event of an outbreak, or if a student requires medical attention.